Master of Science in Special Education

 In addition to the above program admission requirements, master's degree candidates must successfully complete the following requirements in order to be advanced to candidacy:

-- Filed an approved graduate program for completion of the degree.
+- File an approved graduate program for completion of the degree.
 This must be prepared in consultation with an assigned advisor in the College of Education and approved by the coordinator of the Special Education program.

 Requirements for Graduation